 Reasons for variation in CAT exam across years:

-- You can predict some reasons for it quite easily.
-Each year CAT is conducted by a different IIM, and a different CAT committee oversees it.
-That is bound to induce some variation in their approach and hence, in the final exam.
+- You can guess some of the reasons for it quite easily.
+A different IIM conducts the CAT every year, and a different CAT committee oversees it.
+Their approach and hence the final exam varies every year as a result.
 So, while the reason of variation is predictable (rotation of members), the impact thereof is not strictly predictable.

 - There are always some random factors at play.
 For example, there have been instances of a particular question type not appearing in CAT for over a decade before making a sudden appearance again, much to the surprise of most.
 Similarly, the balance between DI and LR in the DILR section tends to vary across years.